Sahil3122/Course-Projects/README.md

 Project-3 Cloud Architecture For Smart Farm “AgriTech Farms”

 In this project, I created a cloud-based solution for smart farming.
 I collected data from IoT sensors, weather APIs, mobile apps, and inventory systems.
 The data was processed using Azure tools like IoT Hub, Data Lake, and Stream Analytics to provide real-time insights.
 I built Power BI dashboards to help farmers track crop health, manage inventory, and plan better.
 This system makes farming more efficient and data-driven. [learn more](https://github.com/Sahil3122/Course-Projects/blob/main/Cloud%20Architecture%20For%20Smart%20Farm%20agritech.pdf)

+Project 4:- Power Bi Dashboard for hotel booking

+In this project, I analyzed hotel booking data to identify key metrics such as total revenue, cancellation rate, and revenue by market segment.
+I created two dashboards: one for operational insights, highlighting bookings, revenue trends, and cancellations, and another for market segment analysis.
+Finally, I developed an Executive Dashboard summarizing overall performance with key KPIs to support strategic decision-making.
+[Get data].
+[Dashboard]